rgrannell1/tin/README.md

 sudo apt-get install nodejs
 ```

-Polonium depends on the following libraries:
+Tin depends on docopt to read arguments from the command-line.

 ```
 sudo npm install -g docopt